-- Suspension of flights and closure of maritime borders - From June 4, work will resume at 100 percent capacity in public administrations and in the other sectors of activity. - As part of the easing up of measures mosques, all worship places, hotels, party halls and restaurants have been opened form 4th June 2020. - Sporting activities to resume from 8th June 2020. - Repatriation of Tunisians abroad from 4th June 14th June 2020.
+- Suspension of flights and closure of maritime borders - From June 4, work will resume at 100 percent capacity in public administrations and in the other sectors of activity. - Borders to open on 27th June 2020 after the country recording zero local cases for a month. - Through Decree No. 2020-208 the government allowed partial and gradual opening of the courts. - As part of the easing up of measures mosques, all worship places, hotels, party halls and restaurants have been opened form 4th June 2020. - Sporting activities to resume from 8th June 2020. - Repatriation of Tunisians abroad from 4th June 14th June 2020.
 Priority will be given to students and residents who have lost their jobs. - Supermarkets and retail shops re-opened as part of easing lockdown measures.
 Intercity travel restricted until the pandemic is brought under control. - Closure of schools, Universities and other educational institutions. - Expansion of the budget allocation for health expenses as well as the creation of a 100 TND Million (app.
-US\$34 mill) fund for the acquisition of equipment for public hospitals. - Enhanced digitization of government services to minimize human contact. - Robotic technology has been deployed for policing and screening of patients at the hospital. - Allocated 100 MD (approximately \$50million) for acquisition of hospital and public health equipment.
+US\$34 mill) fund for the acquisition of equipment for public hospitals. - Enhanced digitization of government services to minimize human contact. - Robotic technology has been deployed for policing and screening of patients at hospitals. - Allocated 100 MD (approximately \$50million) for acquisition of hospital and public health equipment.